Mande languages: Internal classification

-Vydrin (2009) differs somewhat from this: he places Soso-Jalonke with Southwestern (a return to André Prost 1953); Soninke-Bozo, Samogho and Bobo as independent branches of Western Mande, and Mokole with Vai-Kono.
-Most classifications place Jo within Samogo.

 Morphosyntactic features

 Mande languages do not have the noun-class system or verbal extensions of the Atlantic–Congo languages and for which the Bantu languages are so famous, but Bobo has causative and intransitive forms of the verb.
 Southwestern Mande languages and Soninke have initial consonant mutation.
 Plurality is most often marked with a clitic; in some languages, with tone, as for example in Sembla.
 Pronouns often have alienable–inalienable and inclusive–exclusive distinctions.
 Word order in transitive clauses is subject–auxiliary–object–verb–adverb.
 Mainly postpositions are used.
 Within noun phrases, possessives come before the noun, and adjectives and plural markers after the verb; demonstratives are found with both orders.

 Comparative vocabulary

 Below is a sample basic vocabulary of reconstructed proto-forms: